How To Write a Letter of Interest

 A letter of interest should begin with a compelling statement regarding the basis of your interest in that employer and industry.

-You might allude to a development at the company which sparked your interest.
+You might allude to a development, new product, or relevant news about the company which sparked your interest.

 It's very important to articulate the type of position and department you are targeting or your communication will get lost in the email or paper shuffle.